 From time immemorial, an area where various worlds, cultures and civilizations have collided and merged.
-Its three religions: Catholic, Orthodox and Islam, have had a tremendous impact on the cultural development of the area.
+There are three religions: Catholic, Orthodox and Islam, have had a tremendous impact on the cultural development of the area.
 This country is unique in many ways.
 It is a mosaic of contrast, where the traces of material and spiritual, colours and scents as well as optimism and pride are interwoven.

 Bosnia and Herzegovina, although small on the map of the world, is situated at the meeting point of continental and Mediterranean climate.
 As part of its identity and way of living it has preserved national costumes, music and songs, especially the famous “sevdalinka” type, which represents a “reflection of the soul”, a melancholic love song with a long tradition.
 There is folk creativity, customs, cottage industry, old crafts, especially filigree work, which requires the precise hand of the master and the patient weaving of fine gold and silver strings, creating exquisite jewellery and other decorative objects that numerous visitors have taken home with them throughout the world as cherished memories of the spirit of this country and its people.